This article is an opinion article, which reflects our collective experience.

 Human error has been and always will be a factor.
 Business continuity plans were adapted to cope with a pandemic.
 Still, most have neither readdressed the holes in their planning and security nor tested their risk, compliance or governance, yet they still want to blame humans for the errors.

-Some say that the supervisory authority (ICO) has not been tough enough on public organisations.
+Some say that the Supervisory Authority (ICO) has not been tough enough on public organisations.

-Data protection laws were created and have evolved to some extent to aid and advise on the handling of information.
+Data protection laws were created and have evolved to some extent to aid and advise on handling information.
 From experience, many organisations treat them as a tick-box exercise; others ignore or brush them aside when the going gets tough.

 Too many times, we have seen the responsible data controller respond to a SAR or FOI request and cause a breach.